Jacqueline-Esbri/Kickstarter-Analysis/Written_Report.md

 ### Challenges and Difficulties Encountered

-I found that the winter months were challenging for the Kickstarter Campaign.
+It was found that the winter months were challenging for the Kickstarter Campaign.
 They may have had difficulties related to weather.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+**What are two conclusions you can draw about the Outcomes based on Launch Date?**

-1. May into June were great months for the campaign.
+- May into June were great months for the campaign.
-2. October was a tough month for the campaign.
+- October was a tough month for the campaign.

-- What can you conclude about the Outcomes based on Goals?
+**What can you conclude about the Outcomes based on Goals?**

-The campaign set their expectations too high.
+- The campaign set their expectations too high.

-- What are some limitations of this dataset?
+**What are some limitations of this dataset?**

-It does not give information on weather.
+- It did not provide information on weather.
 This information may have been valuable.

-- What are some other possible tables and/or graphs that we could create?
+**What are some other possible tables and/or graphs that we could create?**

-Pie charts and X Y scatter could be useful.
+- Pie charts and X Y scatter could have been more useful.